boxme/honeybee/DEPLOYMENT.md

 #### Configure Using App Spec (Recommended)

 1. Click **Edit Your App Spec**
-2. Replace the entire content with the contents of `.do/app.yaml`
+2. Copy the entire content from `.do/app.yaml` and paste it into the editor
 3. Update these values in the spec:
-   - Replace `YOUR_GITHUB_USERNAME/honeybee` with your actual repo path
+   - Replace `YOUR_GITHUB_USERNAME/honeybee` (appears twice) with your actual GitHub username and repo
    - **Region is pre-configured to `sgp` (Singapore)** for optimal performance in Asia
      - Other Asia options: `blr` (Bangalore, India)
      - If you need a different region, update line 2 of the app.yaml
+   - **Database**: Configured as dev database (production: false)
+     - This is suitable for production use and costs less (~$7/month vs $15/month)
+     - For dedicated production cluster, see "Database Options" section below
    - Generate a strong JWT secret:
      ```bash
      node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"
      ```
    - Replace `CHANGE_THIS_TO_RANDOM_STRING` with the generated secret
+4. Click **Next** to save the configuration

+**How the routing works:**
+- Your frontend will be served at: `yourdomain.com/`
+- Your API will be accessible at: `yourdomain.com/api`
+- Both components are deployed on the same domain, avoiding CORS issues

 #### Manual Configuration Alternative